Alabama Circuit Courts

 Circuit Judges are elected to six-year terms in partisan elections with no limit on the number of terms.
 Judges may not seek re-election upon turning seventy years of age.
 The partisan alignment of the Circuit Judges following the 2018 general election is 92 Republicans, 55 Democrats, and 1 Independent.
 However, a large majority (35) of the Democrats 55 judgeships are in just two counties (Jefferson and Montgomery) while the Republican judgeships are spread among 45 different counties.
 In the event of a vacancy during a term of office, the Governor of Alabama usually has the authority to fill the unexpired terms.
-However, a limited number of the circuits (i.e., the 10th, 18th, 28th Circuits) have judicial commissions which submit nominees from which the Governor is obligated to choose.
+However, the 10th, 18th, 28th Circuits have judicial commissions which submit nominees from which the Governor is obligated to choose.
 Upon retirement judges may choose to become active retired where they serve as special judges when called upon and are still held to the cannon of ethics.
 Judges may also serve as special judges outside of their respective circuit while holding office when called upon.

+In 2017, the Alabama Legislature established the Judicial Resources Allocation Commission for the purpose of moving vacant circuit court seats between districts to meet demand.
+It reallocated a circuit court seat for the first time in 2023, moving Jefferson County's 14th seat to Madison County.
+In May 2023, Governor Kay Ivey signed a bill that increased the total number of circuit and district judges throughout the state, and forbade the Allocation Commission from reallocating vacant seats until January 1, 2027, after the 2026 general election.

+List of elected judges

+The following judges were elected in the 2020, 2022, and 2024 general elections: